CoderDojoTC/micropython/docs/advanced-labs/13-timers.md

 ![Timer Tutorial Banner](../img/timer-tutorial-banner.png)
 When clocks are used to trigger future events, they are called timers.
 Timers are used to efficiently use CPU resources.
 In microcontrollers, the work of keeping track of timers is frequently delegated to hardware outside of the main CPU loop.
 This makes your microcontroller more efficient, more reliable, and makes your code easier to read.

+Timers work independently of the main CPU's clock.
+As a result, they are called *asynchronous* objects.
+Using timers can be both efficient and reliable, but they can be complex to debug.
+Errors within Timers and interrupts can be difficult to get information on.

 ## Types of Timers

 Timers are used to schedule events in the future.
 There are two types: